 McGill-NLP/AfriqueLlama-8B

-McGill-NLP/AfriqueLlama-8B is an 8 billion parameter causal language model developed by McGill-NLP, based on Llama 3.1.
-It has been specifically adapted through continued pre-training on approximately 26 billion tokens to enhance performance across 20 African languages, while maintaining strong capabilities in high-resource languages.
-The model features a native context length of 128,000 tokens and is optimized for multilingual applications, particularly in African linguistic contexts.
+McGill-NLP/AfriqueLlama-8B is an 8 billion parameter causal language model developed by McGill-NLP, based on Meta's Llama 3.1 architecture with a 128,000 token context length.
+It is specifically adapted for 20 African languages through continued pre-training on approximately 26 billion tokens, while retaining strong performance in high-resource languages.
+This model excels in multilingual applications, particularly for African language understanding and generation, and is part of the broader AfriqueLLM suite.

 Loading preview...